-The Company derives a majority of its operating revenue from its annually renewable services, which include performance tracking services, subscription-based educational services and Market Guide.
+The Company derives a majority of its operating revenue from its annually renewable services, which include performance tracking services, subscription-based educational services and Ticker.
 The Company provides interim and annual performance tracking to its clients under annual client service contracts, although such contracts are generally cancelable on short or no notice without penalty.
-The Company provides subscription-based educational services to clients generally under annual service contracts over a twelve-month period and publishes healthcare market information for its clients through its Market Guide.
-Starting in May 2008, the Company began providing Market Guide subscription-based services to clients on a monthly basis generally over a twelve-month period, however, some Market Guides will continue to be sold and delivered on an annual basis.
-The Company also derives revenues from its custom and other research projects.
+The Company provides subscription-based educational services to clients generally under annual service contracts over a twelve-month period and publishes healthcare market information for its clients through its Ticker.
+Starting in May 2008, the Company began providing Ticker subscription-based services to clients on a monthly basis generally over a twelve-month period, however, some Ticker subscriptions will continue to be sold and delivered on an annual basis.
+The Company also derives revenue from its custom and other research projects.

 The Company's performance tracking services are performance tracking and improvement tools for gathering and analyzing data from survey respondents.
 Such services are provided pursuant to contracts which are generally renewable annually, and that provide for a customer-specific study which is conducted via a series of surveys and delivered via a series of updates or reports, the timing and frequency of which vary by contract (such as monthly or weekly).
 These contracts are generally cancelable on short or no notice without penalty and, since progress on these contracts can be tracked and regular updates and reports are made, clients are entitled to any work-in-process, but are obligated to pay for all services performed through cancellation.
-Typically, these contracts are fixed-fee arrangements and a portion of the project fee is billed in advance, and the remainder is billed periodically over the duration of the project.
-The Company conducts custom research which measures and monitors market issues specific to individual healthcare organizations.
-The majority of the Company's custom research is performed under contracts which provide for advance billing of 65% of the total project fee with the remainder due upon delivery.
+Typically, these contracts are fixed-fee arrangements with a portion of the project fee billed in advance and the remainder billed periodically over the duration of the project.
 Revenue and direct expenses for the Company's performance tracking services are recognized under the proportional performance method.

-Under the proportional performance method, the Company recognizes revenue based on output measures or key milestones such as survey set up, survey mailings, survey returns and reporting.
+Under the proportional performance method, the Company recognizes revenue based on output measures or key milestones such as survey set-up, survey mailings, survey returns and reporting.
 The Company measures its progress based on the level of completion of these output measures and recognizes revenue accordingly.
 Management judgments and estimates must be made and used in connection with revenue recognized using the proportional performance method.
 If management made different judgments and estimates, then the amount and timing of revenue for any period could differ materially from the reported revenue.

 The Company recognizes subscription-based educational service revenue over the period of time the service is provided.
-Generally, the subscription periods are for twelve months, and revenue is recognized equally over the subscription period.
+Generally, the subscription periods are for twelve months and revenue is recognized equally over the subscription period.